mig1984/bashible/README.md

 ### sugar

-Instead of
+These do the same:

-'when not is_empty_dir /home'
+when not is_empty_dir /home

-you can write

-'when is not empty_dir /home'
+when is not empty_dir /home

-(similarly empty_output and empty_var)

-There are some words which does nothing, like 'is', 'of' or 'register'.
+when not is_empty_var HOSTNAME when is not empty_var HOSTNAME

+when not is_empty_output ls /home when is not empty_output of ls /home

-'result synced rsync /foo /bar'
+result synced rsync /foo /bar

-is better readable as

-'register result synced of rsync /foo /bar'
+register exitcode as 'synced' of rsync /foo /bar

 ### file-editing functions - found in bashible.edit module